Pirates 3, Cubs 3 (7th, suspended)

 After a delay of 1 hour, 52 minutes - which followed a 37-minute delay in the top of the fifth - umpires called the game with more rain in the forecast.
 The teams will resume the opener at 3 p.m.
 ET on Saturday afternoon before their regularly scheduled matchup at 4:05.

-The Pirates, who are mired in a four-game slide, remain 5 ½ games behind St. Louis in the National League Central and 1 ½ back of Atlanta and Milwaukee for the second wild card.
-The Cubs, who have endured over 24 hours worth of rain delays this season, will attempt to extend their six-game home winning streak – the club’s longest such run since winning 14 in a row in 2008.
+The Pirates, who are mired in a four-game slide, are five games behind St. Louis in the National League Central and two back of Milwaukee for the second wild card.
+The Cubs, who have endured over 24 hours worth of rain delays this season, will attempt to extend their six-game home winning streak – matching the club’s longest such run since winning 14 in a row in 2008.

 Pittsburgh pushed across an unearned run in the first when Harrison led off the game with a ground-rule double and scored on a throwing error by Chicago third baseman Luis Valbuena.
 Chicago jumped ahead in the third on a sacrifice fly by Jorge Soler and got an unearned run later in the frame on a throwing error from Harrison at third, but Pittsburgh countered with two in the fourth on RBI doubles from Jose Tabata and Harrison.